sguzunov/docs/docs/connectors/04_fidessa-connector/03_fidessa-tracking-groups/fidessa-groups.md

 }
 ```

-When a Glue42 enabled app updates the Channel context, the Fidessa Connector first tries to retrieve the instrument ID from the configured `fimPath` (see [Connection Settings](../connection/index.html#settings)) and if no instrument ID is available there, the value of the `instrument.id` property is sent to the mapping service.
+When a Glue42 enabled app updates the Channel context, the Fidessa Connector first tries to retrieve the instrument ID from the configured `"fimPath"` (see [Connection Settings](../connection/index.html#settings)) and if no instrument ID is available there, the value of the `instrument.id` property is sent to the mapping service.
 If no mapping service is available, or if the mapping service returns an object which doesn't contain an `instrument.id.fim` property, the update is ignored.